Weibo: Regulation in China

-According to a BBC News report, the decreasing number of users since 2014 can be attributed both to the crackdown by the Chinese government on the use of aliases to create accounts and to the rising threat from competitor WeChat.

 On 8 September 2017, Weibo gave an ultimatum to its users to verify their accounts with their real names by 15 September.
 The platform announced that same month that it would hire 1000 "supervisors" from among its users to engage in censorship.
 These supervisors were supposed to report at least 200 content pieces per month, with those with the best results being rewarded with special prizes, including iPhones and notebooks.

 On 18 February 2018, Sina Weibo provided a "Comment moderation" function for both head users and official members.
 Comments received after opening this feature will not be displayed immediately, instead of requiring approval from moderators.
 Users can utilize this feature to avoid illegal content appearing in their comment section.

 In April 2018, Weibo began a crackdown on anime, games, and short videos depicting "pornography, gore, violence and homosexuality".
-Surprisingly, the CCP criticized Weibo's move, following which the company decided to exclude homosexual content from the purge.
+The CCP criticized Weibo's move, following which the company decided to exclude homosexual content from the purge.

 On 11 June 2020, the Cybersecurity Administration of China ordered Weibo to suspend its "trending topics" page for a week.
 The CAC accused Weibo of "dissemination of illegal information".

 On 22 February 2022, Horizon News accidentally posted on its Weibo page its instructions not to post anti-Russia content related to the crisis between Russia and Ukraine.

 In January 2023, Sina Weibo suspended more than 1,000 social media accounts of critics of the Chinese government response to COVID-19.